Drug Crimes Defense Attorney in State College, PA

 Civil Consequences of Drug Crimes

 In addition to criminal proceedings arising out of drug charges, there can be civil consequences as well.
 For example, the government may institute forfeiture proceedings against you, which means they can take any property of yours that they believe was used in an alleged drug deal.
 A forfeiture case is civil in nature, which means that many of the constitutional protections given to criminal defendants do not apply.
 Sometimes, these forfeiture proceedings are instituted before the criminal charges are resolved.
 That means you could be stripped of your ownership rights even if you are ultimately found not guilty in the criminal case.
-The attorneys at Masorti Law Group will work with you to defend and recover what is rightfully yours.
+The attorneys at Masorti Law, P.C. will work with you to defend and recover what is rightfully yours.

 Along with the direct consequences of a criminal conviction, there are frequently other, "collateral" consequences.
 These include trouble finding employment, difficulty being admitted to universities, ineligibility for educational loans, and suspension of professional licenses, to name a few.
 Furthermore, convictions for certain drug offenses result in mandatory suspension of your driver's license.